Bowery/website/_posts/2014-10-31-laravel-development-with-bowery.markdown

 The first command, `composer install` needs to know where the `COMPOSER_HOME` is so we set that before running the command.
 This essentially fires up composer, which is an awesome tool for PHP developers to automate fetching and using additional PHP libraries and extensions.
 Consider it a PHP alternative to Node's `npm` or Ruby on Rails' `bundler`.

 Then we use two ampersands `&&` telling the shell that there's another command coming, and then issue `php artisan serve --port 3000 --host 0.0.0.0`.
 This requires PHP 5.4+, as it actually uses a built in server provided by the PHP core.
-We are telling it to listen on port 3000, and giving it a host of `0.0.0.0` tells it to listen on all network interfaces, not just localhost.
+We are telling it to listen on port 3000, and giving it a host of `0.0.0.0` tells it to listen on all network interfaces, and not just localhost.

 Now that the app is provisioning, you should see the app listing screen; and when you see an IP address under your app name (like below) you know where you can now find your app!